 Phase 6: Review and finalize the watchlist

 Check the summary before confirming your setup.
-Review the selected signal type, M&A criteria, billing estimate, and signal processing method to make sure everything matches your intended workflow.
+Review the selected signal type, M&A criteria, billing estimate, signal processing method, and your segment setup to make sure everything matches your intended workflow.

 What data each M&A signal includes